Swingin’ Soirée

 Join HNOC for a lighthearted early-evening soirée celebrating the 1920s bohemian French Quarter scene in the same courtyard made famous by members of the Arts and Crafts Club!

-This celebration is presented in conjunction with French Quarter Bohemia, 1926, a free symposium exploring the the people, places, trends, and teeming social scene of early 20th-century French Quarter bohemia.
+This celebration is presented in conjunction with French Quarter Bohemia, 1926, a free symposium exploring the people, places, trends, and teeming social scene of early 20th-century French Quarter bohemia.

 Your Soirée ticket includes after-hours access to HNOC’s French Quarter Galleries, museum shop, an open bar of white wine and champagne, hors d'oeuvres, and live music by the Slick Skillet Serenaders.
 Attendees are encouraged to wear 1920s attire.
 Tickets are $20 per person.